IQTLabs/pypi-scan/README.md

 - prompt-tool-kit (which is squatting on prompt-toolkit) Reported to maintainer.
 - requestsaa (which is squatting on requests) Reported to maintainer.

+For additional analysis related to typosquatting and PyPI, see:

+John Speed Meyers and Bentz Tozer, "Bewear: Python Typosquatting is About More than Typos," IQT Blog, September 30, 2020.
+Link[https://www.iqt.org/bewear-python-typosquatting-is-about-more-than-typos/]

 ## Usage
 (Requires an internet connection.)